sbooth/Pipeline/README.md

 - `DatabaseValue` objects contain an integer, floating-point, textual, null, or BLOB value.

-- `DatabaseValue` objects may be retreived from result rows and bound to SQL parameters.
+- `DatabaseValue` objects may be retrieved from result rows.

 Type-safe column value access is provided by specializations of the `ColumnValueConverter` struct.

 - `ColumnValueConverter<T>` converts a column value in a result row to an object of type `T`.

-Type-safe SQL parameter binding is provided by `SQLParameter` objects.
+Type-safe SQL parameter binding is provided by `DatabaseValue` or `SQLParameterBinder` objects.

+- `DatabaseValue` extensions provide database value creation from most common Swift types.

-- `SQLParameter` objects capture a value and bind it to an SQL parameter.
+- `SQLParameterBinder` objects capture values not easily represented by `DatabaseValue` and bind them to an SQL parameter.

 Thread-safe access to a database is provided by `DatabaseQueue`.